jalexop/CountCellsFromOmero/README.md

 <br>
 <h2>Usage</h2>
 <li>Select the CountCellsFromOmero macro from your Fiji Plugins menu</li>
 <li>Use your Omero server address and the correct port.
 Use your username and password.
 If you want to analyse images from another user you need to indicate the username (user2).
-Otherwise, use your own username at the field below password (see image below) </li>
+Otherwise, use your own username at the field below password (see image below) or leave this field empty.
+Only Omero accounts with elevated priveledges can analyse other user's data.
+The macro will fail if you have not the correct rights. </li>
 <img width="455" height="378" alt="image" src="https://github.com/user-attachments/assets/5352f523-152d-4521-a9fa-ddb8e2033660" />
 <li>Select the datasets that contain the images to be analysed, and indicate the channel number (for multi-channel images) that will be used for the analysis.
 Finally select the thresholding algorithm (e.g. Otsu in image below)</li>
 <img width="455" height="378" alt="image" src="https://github.com/user-attachments/assets/4c87ce3b-b229-41b5-82a1-86f5af4920a6" />